 The Early Years Foundation Stage Curriculum

-Seeks to provide quality and consistency in all settings.
+The Early Years Foundation Stage (EYFS) Curriculum seeks to provide quality and consistency in all settings.
 We aim to provide a secure foundation through learning, which is planned for the individual needs and interests of each child.
 Partnership working between practitioners and parents is a vital component of our EYFS provision, plus equality of opportunity, making sure every child is supported and included.

 The four principles of the EYFS